|CN cancels CN/CAW Health and Safety Plan

 desire to cancel the CN/CAW Health and Safety Plan.

 CN explains the rationale behind this cancellation stems from a number of instances where “cooperation or good faith was absent.”
-The

-“both parties commit themselves to complying with this Plan in a spirit of good faith and cooperation”.
+that “both parties commit themselves to complying with this Plan in a spirit of good faith and cooperation”.